ACTI Course (6 weeks)

 14) Acculturation (includes Handling Stress, Stewardship)

-Often the missionary carries much more burden for the work than is healthy or necessary.
+Often the missionary carries much more burden for the work than is necessary.
 Knowing how to determine and set personal boundaries can help a missionary avoid burnout and disillusionment.

 16) Missionary Family Life